MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 #### Set up the AAD redirects

 1. Move the `auth/bot/public` folder to `bot/src`.
 This folder contains HTML pages that the bot application hosts.
-When single sign-on flows are initiated with AAD, AAD will redirect the user to these pages.
+When single sign-on flows are initiated with AAD, AAD redirects the user to these HTML pages.
-1. Modify your `bot/src/index` to add the appropriate `restify` routes to these pages.
+1. Modify your `bot/src/index` to add the appropriate `restify` routes to HTML pages.

     ```ts
     const path = require("path");